Breathing Systems

 • Bag - APL - corrugated tubing - fresh gas - patient

-• This is much more efficient for controlled breathing, as the fresh gas flow right next to the patient means the exhaled gas is quickly pushed down the tubing to the bag and apl valve
+• This is much more efficient for controlled breathing, as the fresh gas flow right next to the patient means the exhaled gas is quickly pushed down the tubing to the bag and APL valve

 • It's very inefficient for spontaneous breathing because the shorter expiratory time means the patient ends up drawing exhaled gas back in before it can be pushed out the way